Plenty of attention and click-bait content has been devoted to analyzing the apparent personality traits of the world’s wealthiest entrepreneurs.

 It’s not just the printed word.
 Many get information through audiobooks, webinars, or podcasts, others via YouTube.
 The actual medium is unimportant to these successful founders.
 What’s consistent is their continuous learning pattern and the desire to leverage other people’s smart ideas and put them to work in their own company.

-2. They Join Masterminds
+2. They join masterminds.

 In the absence of having a board of directors or a boss, successful founders often use a peer board to hold themselves accountable and gain an outside perspective when they’re stuck.